Available to: Students, Faculty, Researchers, Staff, New/Incoming Students

 - See Getting Started, below.

-Boston University's Virtual Private Network (VPN) creates a "tunnel" between your computer and the campus network that encrypts your transmissions to BU.
+Boston University’s Virtual Private Network (VPN) creates a “tunnel” between your computer and the campus network that encrypts your transmissions to BU.
 Use of the VPN also identifies you as a member of the Boston University community when you are not connected directly to the campus network, allowing you access to restricted networked resources.
+VPN is available for those needing to access certain University resources which are typically limited to on-campus users and would otherwise be unavailable from off campus.

 Assurance that information transmitted between your computer and the BU campus network is secured through encryption.
 Ability to use network-restricted resources on the campus network that would otherwise be unavailable from off campus, no matter where you are.